juliandehoog/geo-timeseries-to-image/README.md

 ## Description

 The core functionality is provided within the `ImageGenerator` class.
-When creating an instance of ImageGenerator, you must pass the *range of x and y values* (max, min for each) that you are interested in, as well as the *resolution* of the "image" (the discretisation interval).
+When creating an instance of ImageGenerator, you must pass the range of x and y values (max, min for each) that you are interested in, as well as the resolution of the image (the spatial discretisation interval).

-You must also pass the *coordinates of the source points*, in other words the locations where the time series data is being generated.
+You must also pass the coordinates of the source points, in other words the locations where the time series data is being generated.
 To use the example of weather stations, this would be the longitude / latitude of each weather station.